Why cinemas are still thriving in some countries – and it's not such an easy formula to copy

 While this is behind France's 2.73 tickets per person per year and South Korea's 2.39, Singapore is still ahead of or relatively on par with other developed markets like Japan (1.17) and China (0.71).

-"(But) I would stake my entire career and reputation on this statement of confidence: Shakeouts will happen, but cinema will prevail,” Mr Tan added.
+"(But) I would stake my entire career and reputation on this statement of confidence: Shakeouts will happen, but cinema will prevail."

 Optimistic though his words may be, the question remains: How can cinemas here survive and thrive?